Hồ Quý Ly: As a chief minister

-In 1392, through manipulating Nghe Tong, Quý Ly removed Tran Nhat Chuong, a member of the royal family for plotting to kill him.
+In 1392, through manipulating Nghe Tong, Quý Ly removed Tran Nhat Chuong, a member of the royal family for plotting to assassinate him.
 In later that year, he established the first strong centralized system to patrol the country.
-He also introduced classical Chinese learning into Vietnamese state.
+He also introduced classical Chinese Confucian learning and doctrines into the Vietnamese state.
 In opposite, two of the top Vietnamese scholars, Dao Su Tich and Doan Su Loi protested against the new ideology.
 In 1393, Quý Ly held the first examination for both classical scholars and low officials.
 His reforms received fully supports and encourage from the old king Nghe Tong.
 In January 1395, Nghe Tong died.
 Quy Ly's first move was translating the Book of Documents into Nom.
 In the same year, he forbade officials to wear broad-sleeve garments, allowing only narrow sleeves.
 In the next year, he set up entire the government dresses.
 He issued the first Vietnamese banknotes.
 Quy Ly worked on many aspect, tried to integrate Chinese classic learning and Confucianism into the Vietnamese state.
 In early 1397, he ordered the construction of a new capital in northwest Thanh Hoa.
 He renamed the old capital Hanoi to Dong Do, while his new capital is called Tay Do.

 In early 1398, Quý Ly manipulated king Thuan Tong into abdicating.
 He appointed the two-year-old Prince An as king Tran Thieu De (r.
 1398–1400).
 In 1399 Quý Ly moved the abdicated Thuan Tong into isolation.